OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

   Note: You may :ref:`Verify_signatures` if necessary.

-In this case the client's Secure_Boot_ of ``shimx64.efi`` will accept the signature of the ``grubx64.efi`` boot image as well as the signature of the Linux installation kernel when it gets loaded.
+In this case the client's Secure_Boot_ of ``shimx64.efi`` will accept the signature of the ``grubx64.efi`` boot image as well as the signature of the Linux_kernel_ when it gets loaded.
 For example, if all boot images are from the same ``RockyLinux 9.6`` OS, then the image signatures will be verified correctly by the UEFI_ Secure_Boot_ in the client.